Lea-Reift/ocr-space/README.md

 Contributions are always welcome!
 Just open a Pull Request with your changes and I'll review it as soon as I can!

+## Credits

+OCR.space is a service of [a9t9 software GmbH](https://a9t9.com/about).
+They are also in [github](https://github.com/A9T9)

+This package is an independent development that is in no way linked to a9t9 software.
+I want to acknowledge a9t9 for put this OCR service online.

 ## License